sizhuoli/TreeCountSegHeight/README.md

 Get ready:

-1. aerial images of arbitrary size, preferably with comparable spatial resolution as the training data (20 cm, otherwise may need downsampling or upsampling)
+1. Aerial images of arbitrary size, preferably with comparable spatial resolution as the training data (20 cm, otherwise may need downsampling or upsampling)

-2. a proper model downloaded from the link above, or fine-tuned on local data. select a proper model based on the color bands
+2. A proper model downloaded from the link above, or fine-tuned on local data. select a proper model based on the color bands

 --- :bookmark: set configs ---